From Bright Pattern Documentation

 Whenever you create a task, contact, or case using the Task Routing API, you may optionally provide an external ID for one or more of these entities.
 When performing successive operations, you may then use the external ID to reference the entity.

 For example, once a task is created, you can check its status using its external ID, rather than needing to record and reference the BPCC identifier.
-Another usage would be creating several tasks associated with a single contact from your CRM; By providing the ID of the contact from your CRM when the contact is created, you can use that ID to associate the contact with any number of subsequently-created tasks.
+Similarly, if you provide the contact's external ID (from your CRM) when creating the contact via the API, you can subsequently use that same external ID to associate new tasks with that contact record.

 < Previous | Next >